alok-urmaliya/alok-urmaliya/README.md

 #### About Me

 - Hello!
 My name is Alok and I enjoy developing applications/websites that live online.
-I'm also in my final year pursuing B.Tech from Global Engineering College, Jabalpur (2020-2024).
+I'm also in my final year pursuing B.Tech (2020-2024).
 - Currently, I’m focused on building accessible, human-centered software solutions at Sumati.io.

 <br>